 Note: Maximum Exposure Bracket range is dependent on your camera's EV range.
 Most supported cameras will allow -5 to +5 EV, a few only allow -3 to +3 EV.

+4. Trigger your shot.
 On the main screen, enable live view, compose the shot, and set your focus point(s).
-Trigger your shot.